Skip to content

-To be fair, I was most interested in how the Tolos Archetype 1.0 would stack up against some of the market’s best barefoot shoes.
+To be fair, I was most interested in how the Tolos Archetype 1.0 would stack up against some of the market’s strongest barefoot shoes.
 Overall, I’ve been seriously impressed with the Tolos Archetype 1.0 for working out and daily wear.

 Who Should Invest In the Tolos Archetype 1.0?